 Do you think you have the ideal concept to create a successful franchise system and open shops throughout the country?
 Perfect!
 Your motivation is essential to create your business.
 But to obtain your financing, you must provide objective and concrete elements.

 The business plan is the document that presents the development strategy of your franchise network.
 It is your number one communication tool, the one you will present to banks and future franchisees to convince them.
-It must contain precise elements (figures, market study, analysis of the different franchises and networks of competing outlets, etc.).
+It must contain precise elements (catchment areas analysis, local market study, analysis of the different franchises and networks of competing outlets, etc.).
 The business plan must present your economic model and provide a projection of development in the more or less long term.

 In order to attract franchisees and make your networked business project a real success story, you must propose a reliable concept, the viability of which has been proven by means of a full-scale test.
 Your test shop is the showcase of your project.
 The success of your business reveals your know-how and demonstrates to project owners that your concept is effective.

 This pilot shop allows you to check what works and what needs to be rethought.
 Replicated in a similar context, with the same location conditions, the franchised brands should be as successful.
 This step is essential to reassure prospective franchisees and encourage them to open a branch in your franchise network.

 As a franchisor, you must offer a turnkey concept to prospective franchisees.
 Your company’s operating manual is a recipe for success!
 This tool allows you to pass on your know-how to the franchisee by providing him/her with the essential information to open a point of sale in optimal conditions.

 Thus, the creation of your franchise network requires the development of precise internal procedures for the franchisees.
 This support must be perfectly detailed and contain information on the management of each outlet, in particular:

 – management and human resources management